 Please read the answers to frequently asked questions below carefully.
 Information is being updated.

-Imperative family reasons may include a funeral, childbirth or a close relative receiving palliative care.
+Imperative family reasons may include situations in connection with a funeral, childbirth or a close relative receiving palliative care.
 It must be an emergency situation, illness or accident in the family.

 Please be prepared to show medical certificates or other documents confirming this.
 The same documents will need to be presented when passing the border control to Sweden.